chrisspiegl/ChrisSpiegl.com/more.md

 ### Discontinued

+!!!
+Click to see Discontinued Projects

-- **Mirroring.Chat** — Platfrom to pull together allt he different chat messages from the live stream platforms like Twitch, Facebook Live, and  YouTube Live to display in one place so it's easier to view and manage for the person live streaming.
+- **Mirroring(dot)Chat** — Platfrom to pull together allt he different chat messages from the live stream platforms like Twitch, Facebook Live, and  YouTube Live to display in one place so it's easier to view and manage for the person live streaming.
 The features included: marking messages as done, filtering messages, searching for specific messages, banning, kicking, and replying to messages, receiving messages via a Telegram Bot, being able to manage messages via the Telegram Bot, and also receiving messages while you are not live at that given moment.
-- **Mirroring.Stream** — Platform to restream your live streams to multiple destinations and also scale the output.
+- **Mirroring(dot)Stream** — Platform to restream your live streams to multiple destinations and also scale the output.
 The feature set was supposed to include more online video management like interruption protection, as well as editing and including text, images, and web widgets.
 - **FirmwareNotificationsBot** — A telegram bot which would remind you about firmware updates for your devices (mainly focused on video- and photography gear).
 Discontinued because it is a lot to crawl all those websites all the time and keep the database up to date.
 I still believe it would be helpful just don't know if I am the right person for the job.
 - **DomainWatch(dot)Club** — A telegram bot which monitors your domains or domains you would like to purchase once they become available.
 The bot reminded you about the expiration of your domains.
 Discontinued because this is actually already supported by most hosting companies and if not, it's also not really something people pay for.
 - **GrundEinkommen(dot)Live** — Showcasing live stats about petitions to implement or at least research Universal Basic Income (UBI) in Germany.